squilliam34/credit-card-fraud-detection/README.md

 This is a small project I put together while I learn machine learning this summer.
 The porject was originally done in Google Colab, and I acquired the data using a Kaggle API key.
 For your convenience.
-I also uploaded the creditcard.csv data file that I used for this project, which contains a series of credit card transactions from European cardholders in September 2013.
-Unfortunately, the data was incredibly unbalanced -- 0.172% of all transactions were actually fraudlent, and this was reflected in the models' performances.
+I wasn't able to upload the creditcard.csv data file that I used for this project due to the size.
+The file, which contains a series of credit card transactions from European cardholders in September 2013 can be downloaded [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+Unfortunately, the data was incredibly unbalanced --
+0.172% of all transactions were actually fraudlent, and this was reflected in the models' performances.